uriahninelabs/designsystem/voice-and-tone.md

 #### Paragraphs
 Paragraphs should be as short as possible and easy to scan in the page.
 Typically each paragraph should be between 30 and 100 words.

+#### Quotes

+We always use Smart Quotes in our writing.

+- "This isn't right"
+- &ldquo;That&rsquo;s better!&rdquo;

+See [smartquotesforsmartpeople.com](https://smartquotesforsmartpeople.com/) for more info.

 #### Dates and Times
 All dates and times are written using the following formats: